Chrousa

 In Chrousa we find traditional newly built houses, villas and old majestic mansions, while in relation to various islands of the Cyclades, where the landscapes are dry and deserted, there is quite dense vegetation in the specific village.
 A beautiful pine tree forest embraces the village, a favorite destination of migratory birds unfortunately threatened by the unconscious hunters of the island.

 Administration and population

-The local community of Chrousa belongs to the Municipality of Syros, which belongs to the Municipality of Syros - Ermoupolis, Syros - Ermoupolis.
-Before Kallikratis Program, it was part of the Municipality of Ano Syros.
-According to the census of 2011, 269 inhabitants live in the area today.
+The local community of Chrousa belongs to the municipal unit of Ano Syros, which belongs to the Municipality of Syros - Ermoupolis, Syros - Ermoupolis.
+Before Kallikratis Programme, it was part of the Municipality of Ano Syros.
+According to the census of 2021, 281 inhabitants live in the area.

 Churches

 At the top of a hill dominates the Catholic Church of Our Lady of Phaneromeni, built around [1890].
 It celebrates on [September 24], and a multitude of believers attend that day on the open Divine Liturgy.
 Next to the church there is the old chapel dating back to the 14th century and the 14th century.

 Two Orthodox temples have been built in the center of the settlement: the church of Saint Spyridon (one-storied ceramic-temple temple) built in 1854 and the Holy Church of the Theotokos (one-aisled royal temple) built in the same year residents of the city who had resorted to Chroussa to avoid the cholera epidemic.